nazimboudeffa/legal-ai-nextjs/README.md

-# Psychoanalysis AI
+# Legal Code AI

-You can find the books on https://github.com/nazimboudeffa/psychoanalysis-ai-vector-store-docs
+You can find the books on https://github.com/nazimboudeffa/ai-vector-store-docs

 ## Install